MatthewLM/bitcoinj-extra/README.md

 [![Visit our IRC channel](https://kiwiirc.com/buttons/irc.freenode.net/bitcoinj.png)](https://kiwiirc.com/client/irc.freenode.net/bitcoinj)

-### Welcome to bitcoinj
+### Welcome to bitcoinj-extra

-The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
+The bitcoinj-extra library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies